 Statement over attack on Hero Alom

-The foreign ministry has summoned the heads of 13 foreign missions – 11 countries including the US and the European Union - in Dhaka over a joint statement that they issued over the attack on Ashraful Hossen aka Hero Alom who was an MP candidate in the by-polls of Dhaka-17 constituency.
+The government thinks the statement issued by 13 foreign missions – 11 countries including the US and the European Union - in Dhaka over the attack on Ashraful Hossen aka Hero Alom who was an MP candidate in the by-polls of Dhaka-17 constituency, violated diplomatic norms.

 The government’s stance was highlighted at the state guesthouse Padma in Dhaka on Wednesday after summoning the chiefs of these 13 foreign missions.

 State minister for foreign affairs Md Shahriar Alam briefed the media at the Foreign Service Academy later.

 The foreign ministry said such behaviour without objectivity, impartiality and bias-less and bypassing the government will create a crisis of mutual trust and foreign diplomats were requested to refrain from such undiplomatic behaviour in future.

 The by-election to the Dhaka-17 constituency was held on 17 July.
 A group of people wearing 'Boat' badge beat independent candidate Hero Alom outside a polling station in Banani minutes before the voting ended.